PaperMC/PaperDocs/source/index.rst

 Welcome to PaperDocs, the official documentation source for the `PaperMC <https://www.github.com/PaperMC>`__ project.

+Paper is a high performance fork of the Spigot Minecraft Server that aims to fix gameplay and mechanics inconsistencies and improve performance.

+Paper contains numerous :doc:`about/features`, including many performance improvements not found in Spigot.

 Not sure what you're looking for?
 Try our :doc:`about/index` section, which contains a short :doc:`about/introduction`, our :doc:`about/faq` and an article about :doc:`about/structure`.